AI Automation/Legal

 The core failure is that these are generic solutions.
 A real estate firm has different intake needs than a family law practice.
 For example, a potential divorce client might mention 'kids' or 'assets', signals a generic system isn't trained to use for routing.
 This forces partners to waste time on poorly qualified, misdirected intake calls.

-We start by connecting to your phone system using the Twilio API, which lets you keep your existing firm number.
-We then use read-only API credentials for your case management platform, like Clio or MyCase, to pull a list of active clients and matters.
-This allows the system to instantly recognize existing clients by their phone number.
+We would configure connectivity to your phone system using the Twilio API, allowing your firm to retain its existing numbers and infrastructure.
+For client recognition, we would integrate with your case management platform, such as Clio or MyCase, using read-only API credentials.
+This enables the system to access a list of active clients and matters, allowing for identification of existing clients by their phone number.

-All call logs, transcripts, and metadata are stored in your own secure Supabase database, never on our systems.
-We configure structured logging using `structlog` to monitor for API errors from Claude or Twilio.
-If a critical error occurs, a fallback rule automatically forwards the call to a human receptionist's phone, ensuring no potential client is ever lost.
+The system would typically be deployed on AWS Lambda for scalability and cost efficiency.
+All call logs, transcripts, and metadata are stored in your own secure Supabase database, ensuring you maintain full data ownership, not Syntora.
+We configure structured logging using `structlog` to monitor for API errors from services like Claude or Twilio.
+Should a critical error occur, a fallback rule would automatically forward the call to a human receptionist, ensuring no potential client is lost.

 A production-ready system integrated with your firm's software in under a month.
 Avoid long sales cycles and vendor implementations.